 - Clip those nails before you get in

-If you’re swimming in a pool, make sure your dog’s nails are trimmed before letting him free on the vinyl.
-Untrimmed nails can snag the pool lining, which would be uncomfortable for him and expensive for you!
+If you’re swimming in a pool, make sure your dog’s nails are trimmed before letting them free on the vinyl.
+Untrimmed nails can snag the pool lining, which would be uncomfortable for them and expensive for you!

 - Where’s the way out?